We are in a bull market, without doubt.

 Advertisements: The site is, and always be, free of advertisements.
 Most of them anyways sell snake oil.
 You may end up buying it from elsewhere, not from here.

 Emails: If you email me anything – questions, suggestions, abuses – all of the information in your email is mine.
 Of course, I will seek your permission if I want to quote you (not when you email me abuses).
 But you can rest assured that I will never share your personal details, including email address, with anyone.
 I hate it when someone does this to me!

-Advice/Recommendations: I don’t advise anything on this site, except books, Warren Buffett, and Charlie Munger (and of course, regular exercise).
+Advice/Recommendations: I don’t advise anything on this site, except books, Warren Buffett, and Charlie Munger (and of course, happy and healthy living).
 And whenever I write about stocks, it’s purely from an educational perspective (when you lose money on my analysis, it’s educational, right?).

 What is more, my stock analysis reports may often cause a reaction, and acting on them can be injurious to your wealth.
 So please don’t act on them!
-Use your own mind, and you may also consider using the mind of an honest, independent, trustworthy financial advisor (please also find me one!).
+Use your own mind, and you may also consider using the mind of an honest, independent, trustworthy financial advisor (okay, that’s a rare breed).

 SEBI Registration Status: I, Vishal Khandelwal, am a registered Research Analyst as per SEBI (Research Analyst) Regulations, 2014 (Registration No. INH000000578).
-But that does not mean, in any case, that you should trust me more than what you would do without this status.
+But that does not mean, in any case, that I am intelligent and that you should trust me more than what you would do without this status.